 Subject code: MA5830:03

-This subject will upskill you with core skills to uncover and communicate important information hidden in data using appropriate data visualisation techniques.
-The subject will also consider cutting-edge and techniques for visualising data.
+This subject will up-skill students with core skills to uncover and communicate important information hidden in data using appropriate data visualisation techniques.
+The subject will consider cutting-edge and techniques for visualising data.

 - Demonstrate sound knowledge of the basic theory and concepts that underpin data visualisation techniques and strategies